koompi/os-core/README.md

 # Introduction
-KOOMPI Linux is an independence Linux Distrobution built based on Musl Libc and use venomlinux's package manager to build.
+KOOMPI Linux is an independence Linux Distribution built based on Musl Libc and use venomlinux's package manager to build.